Operating Systems

 What is Virtual Memory?

-Virtual memory is a memory management technique that uses a portion of the computer’s hard drive as an extension of RAM.
-This allows larger programs to run, even if physical RAM is limited.
-The operating system manages the transfer of data between RAM and the hard drive.
+Virtual memory is a memory management technique that extends the computer’s RAM by using a portion of the hard drive as additional memory.
+This allows larger programs to run even when physical RAM is limited.
+The operating system plays a critical role in managing the transfer of data between RAM and the hard drive, swapping data in and out of the hard drive as needed.
+This technique ensures that applications can continue to function smoothly without crashing due to insufficient memory, despite the physical limitations of the system’s RAM.

 Role of Memory Management in Operating Systems